acepor/acepor.github.io/_posts/2015-12-17-General-Pipelines.md

 {% endhighlight %}

+`ctb` is used to set the corpus. `ctb` is Chinese treebank, and another option is `pku`, referring to Peking University. `UTF-8` is used to set the encoding of the input file, and this parser also supports GB18310.
+The last `0` is used to set the size of the n-best list of the result, and 0 means only using the best result.

 ### 2. POS-tagging segmented Chinese data

 This is another major difficulty in processing.
 We used to deploy Jieba to deal with this problem.
 However, Jieba uses a dictioanry-based method to annotate POS tags, and each word has only one POS tag, which is less reasonable to a linguist.
 Imagine that 'book' in English has multiple senses: as a noun when referring an object to be read, or as a verb when referring the action of making an appointment.
 Nevertheless, if a POS parser assigns only one tag to the word 'book' regardless its sense, it does not make any sense.
 Luckily, [Stanford POS Tagger](http://nlp.stanford.edu/software/tagger.shtml) applies a different approach to handle this problem.